libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 ## Working with timetags

-_libmapper_ uses the `Timetag` data structure to store [NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps).
+_libmapper_ uses the `Time` class to store
+[NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps).
-For example, the handler function called when a signal update is received contains a `timetag` argument.
+For example, the handler function called when a signal update is received contains a `time` argument.
 This argument indicates the time at which the source signal was _sampled_ (in the case of sensor signals) or _generated_ (in the case of sequenced or algorithimically-generated signals).

-_libmapper_ provides helper functions for getting the current device-time, setting the value of a `Timetag` from other representations, and comparing or copying timetags.
+_libmapper_ provides helper functions for getting the current device-time, setting the value of a `Time` instance from other representations, and comparing or copying timetags.
 Check the API documentation for more information.

 ## Working with signal instances